enzo-project/enzo-dev/doc/manual/source/user_guide/index.rst

 Enzo algorithms and on running Enzo on different platforms, you should refer to the :ref:`tutorials`.
 Detailed information on the algorithms used in Enzo will be available in the method paper (unreleased as of September 2008).
-In the meantime, look at the [wiki:EnzoPrimaryReferences reference list] for more concrete Enzo information.
+In the meantime, see the :ref:`EnzoPrimaryReferences` for more concrete Enzo information.

 This guide (and Enzo itself) was originally written by Greg Bryan.
 Since the original writing of both the simulation code and the User's Guide, the